Arkansas Background Check

 - Job titles and titles held by each firm

-The report allows employers to verify the claims that applicants make about their educational qualifications and the schools they which they have attended.
+The report allows employers to verify the applicants' claims about their educational qualifications and the schools they have attended.
 This kind of report can provide the following details:

 - Every school that is attended